 Throughout the 19th century the commonland practice of use and ownership used by the indigenous people remained a way of life.
 Hon.
 John Milton Earle, in his report concerning the "Indians of the Commonwealth" (House Doc.
-No. 215, 1862), wrote, "Any member of the tribe may take up, fence in and improve as much of this land as he and when enclosed it pleases, becomes his own.
-The benefit to the subdivided and brought cultivation. is considered a equivalent for its value in the natural state" (Massachusetts 1871).
-In 1859 oxen.
-51 pigs and an estimated 136 acres tillage land growing mostly corn, potatoes, and hay.
-The census of 1870 indicated 227 people living Aguinnah, the most common occupation being seaman, followed by seaman/farmer (Massachusetts 1871).
-The land at this time was described as irregular and abounding with fine pastureland with patches of trees and tilled land (Massachusetts 1871).
+No. 215, 1862), wrote, "Any member of the tribe may take up, fence in and improve as much of this land as he pleases. and when enclosed it becomes his own.
+The benefit to the subdivided and brought into cultivation. is considered a fair equivalent for its value in the natural state" (Massachusetts 1871).
+In 1859 a census of all Wampanoags was taken and by 1862 Aquinnah was designated as a district.

+Following this re-districting the Wampanoag lands were divided along terms established in an 1866 report completed by Richard Pease and the town of Aquinnah was subsequently established in 1870 (US Dept Interior 1985).
+Richard Pease noted in his report the use of land in Aquinnah, enumerating 4 sheep, 71 cows, 69 oxen, 51 pigs and an estimated 136 acres of tillage land growing mostly corn, potatoes, and hay.
+The census of 1870 indicated 227 people living in Aquinnah, the most common occupation being seaman, followed by seaman/farmer (Massachusetts 1871).
+The land at this time was described as irregular and abounding with fine pastureland with patches of tilled trees and land (Massachusetts 1871).
 One such patch was drawn on the 1850 Whiting map.
 This map also depicted the stonewalls dividing Amos and Solomon Place as well as the northern outline of the Gershom Place.
-All three areas were shown to be predominantly in pasturage with wooded areas occurring in the wetlands around Black Brook and elsewhere scattered in small groves.
+All three areas were shown to be predominantly in with wooded pasturage areas occurring in the wetlands around Black Brook and elsewhere scattered in small groves.
 The homestead of Francis, Spider Hill, Lily Pond, Witch Pond, the parabolic dune system, and the Herring Run are all visible landmarks on Whiting's map.